Stormwater

 Erosion and Sediment Control (E&SC)

-Exposed soils (i.e. sediment) are easily washed away during rainfall events; studies have shown that sediment loss from urban areas can contribute substantial sediment loads to local waterways.
-Large amounts of sediment in waterways can be harmful to aquatic organisms including fish and plants, and can silt up steams and block stormwater pipes, leading to increased flooding.
-Sediment also often transports other pollutants such as oils, heavy metals, and hydrocarbons from building and construction sites into local waterways.
-Therefore, throughout building and construction activities it is important to adopt best practice soil and water management measures on site during building and construction activities.
+Exposed sediment and soil that is not covered by vegetation is easily washed away during rainfall events.
+Studies have shown that soil loss from construction sites is a significant source of sediment pollution into local waterways.
+The discharge of large amounts of sediment into waterways can be harmful to aquatic organisms including fish and plants, and can silt up streams and block stormwater pipes, leading to increased flooding risk and maintenance costs.
+Sediment can also transports other pollutants such as hydrocarbons, heavy metals, and other chemical from construction sites into local waterways.
+It is therefore important to adopt best practice erosion and sediment control (E&SC) measures to limit pollution and help protect our precious waterways.

 Quick Q&A